ANYbotics/message_logger/Readme.md

 This package provides an interface to log text messages.
 If the library is used on an installed [ROS system](http://www.ros.org), the backend uses the [ROS logging mechanism](http://wiki.ros.org/roscpp/Overview/Logging).
 Otherwise the messages are forwarded to [std::cout](http://www.cplusplus.com/reference/iostream/cout/).

-The software has been tested under ROS Indigo and Ubuntu 14.04.
+The software has been tested under ROS Kinetic and Ubuntu 16.04.

 The source code is released under a [BSD 3-Clause license](LICENSE).